yaobaiwei/GTran/README.md

 # GQuery
 Distributed Online Property Graph Query System

-This is the master branch!
+This is the actors branch!

 Please never push your commits into master branch, instead using pull request to contribute your code!